MarcAlx/Right-season/README.md

 **Q 1.
 How to contribute ?**

+You can contribute for everything : functionnalities/bug fix/new language support/data for a new country.

 First read the whole F.A.Q.
 Fork the project then make a pull request.

 If you add new images it must be [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.fr) if the images are yours you accept that it becomes CC0.